prayagnshah/tennis-tournaments-1/README.md

         cd ..

 3. The services are designed to be independent entities with the help of Docker containers.
 These containers are bundled together with `docker-compose`.
 First we need to build the containers.
-This command is optional, but it ensures the images will be always rebuilt and the Docker chase will not be used.
+This command is optional but it ensures the images will be always rebuilt and the Docker cache will not be used.

         docker-compose build --no-cache